WouterBant/Statistical-Learning/README.md

 # Statistical Learning

-Statistical Learning methods explained and implemented in Python.
+Statistical Learning methods explained and used with Python.

 Add new methods:
 - LDA/ QDA